 This section provides a comprehensive overview of the design systems established for identifying and navigating the exterior of Dana facilities.
 They are extremely visible to our customers and the general public and must reflect the same level of quality and image consistency established for other key identity exposures.

-The Dana sign family has been designed to communicate a consistent sign style, color statement, and signature presentation, as well as clear, consistent presentation of wayfinding information.
+The Dana sign family has been designed to communicate a consistent sign style, color statement, and signature presentation; as well as a clear, consistent presentation of wayfinding information.
 A variety of sign shapes and configurations is available to satisfy a wide range of building identification requirements and sign code limitations.

 All examples and specifications illustrated below should not be used for individual fabrication, but are intended only to provide the reader with an understanding of permissible identity components, examples of the types of permissible information, and their most effective use.

-Due to specific regional needs, facilities are encouraged to work with a local sign manufacturer, which, in turn, should obtain approval of design drawings from Corporate Communications.
-Questions should be directed to firstname.lastname@example.org.
+Due to specific regional needs, facilities are encouraged to work with a local sign manufacturer which, in turn, should obtain approval of design drawings by contacting Corporate Communications.

 Sign Design & Fabrication Policy